-"Service and Assessment Plan" means the document, including the Phase #1 Assessment Roll, which is attached as Exhibit A to the Assessment Ordinance, that sets for the Phase #1 Assessment levied on the Phase #1 Assessed Property, as may be updated, amended and supplemented from time to time.
+"Service and Assessment Plan" means the document, including the Phase #2 Assessment Roll, which is attached as Exhibit A to the Assessment Ordinance, as may be updated, amended and supplemented from time to time.

 "Sinking Fund Installment" means the amount of money to redeem or pay at maturity the principal of Bonds payable from such installments at the times and in the amounts provided in Section 4.2 herein.